mrozekma/got/doc/index.rst

 Key                       Default                        Description
 ========================= ============================== ================================================================================
-clone_root                <GOT_ROOT>/repos               Directory to store the cloned repositories in
+clone_root                <GOT_ROOT>/repos               Directory to store the cloned repositories in default_branch            :head                          Branch to checkout when cloning new repositories.
+This can be a literal branch name, `:head` to use the remote repository's current branch, or `:inherit` to use the branch of the repository you're currently in.
+It is never an error if the specified branch does not exist for a particular repository (the remote head is used instead).
 ========================= ============================== ================================================================================

 Emacs integration